parnham/model_map.dart/README.md

 extending what ModelMap can cope with.

-The setter function would normally take a Map<String, dynamic> which is a sub-section of the complete map being parsed, but Date fields are a special case and ModelMap will actually pass a properly initialised Date instance to the setter.
+The setter function would normally take a Map<String, dynamic> which is a sub-section of the complete map being parsed, but DateTime fields are a special case and ModelMap will actually pass a properly initialised DateTime instance to the setter.

 When converting to JSON or a map, ModelMap will always convert dates to an ISO 8601 string, however when parsing a map it will accept an ISO 8601 string or an integer representing